 Wabash College Honor Scholarships: Wabash annually offers Honor Scholarships without regard to financial need.
 The scholarships are based on written examinations taken on the campus.
-Included in these Honor Scholarships are those endowed by the generous bequest to the College of Frederic M. Hadley, Sr., the McLain-McTurnan-Arnold Honor Scholarship endowed by the generosity of Mr. and Mrs. Reid McLain and Mr. Kent Arnold, the Buren Fund Honor Scholarship administered by the National City Bank of Lebanon, Indiana, the George S. Olive III and E.W.
-Olive Honor Scholarship endowed by Mr. and Mrs. Scott Olive, the McVie Honor Scholarships endowed by Mr. and Mrs. A. Malcolm McVie, the Louis J. Nardine Award established by Mrs. Gretchen N. Doris in memory of her father, Class of 1906, and the A. Malcolm '41 and Robert L. '37 McVie Honor Scholarship endowed by the estate of A. Malcolm McVie, Mrs. A. Malcolm McVie and friends of A. Malcolm McVie.
+Included in these Honor Scholarships are those endowed by the generous bequest to the College of Frederic M. Hadley, Sr.; the McLain-McTurnan-Arnold Honor Scholarship endowed by the generosity of Mr. and Mrs. Reid McLain and Mr. Kent Arnold; the Buren Fund Honor Scholarship administered by the National City Bank of Lebanon, Indiana; the George S. Olive III and E.W.
+Olive Honor Scholarship endowed by Mr. and Mrs. Scott Olive; the A. Malcolm McVie Honor Scholarship endowed by Mr. and Mrs. A. Malcolm McVie; the Louis J. Nardine Award established by Mrs. Gretchen N. Doris in memory of her father; and the A. Malcolm '41 and Robert L. '37 McVie Honor Scholarship endowed by Mrs. Robert L. McVie.